The Minimal Capsule Wardrobe Planning Mistakes You IgnoredThe Minimal Capsule Wardrobe Planning Mistakes You Ignored

 TL;DR

-Here are 10 common mistakes people make and how to avoid them.
+Here are 10 minimal capsule wardrobe planning mistakes many people ignore and how you can avoid them.

 One of the biggest traps in minimal capsule wardrobe planning is obsessing over an exact number of items—like 30 or 33 pieces.
 These arbitrary limits don’t account for individual lifestyle needs, seasonal changes, or activity variations.
 Focusing solely on numbers often causes stress and incomplete wardrobe coverage.